Bang Phli district: History

 Rattanakosin's renowned poet Sunthorn Phu wrote about Khlong Samrong in his work "Nirat Mueang Klaeng" during a visit to his father in Rayong Province.
 When he arrived here and impressed with the young people that take a boat pass through.

 The name "Bang Phli" came from the assumption that when King Naresuan the Great fought with the enemies that came to invade Ayutthaya.
 He stopped the army here and have performed a ritual called "Bat Phli" to terrorize the enemies and to be an auspicious for the army.

 In the reign of King Rama III, Bang Phli became a community where more people came to live, consisting of a variety of people, such as Laotians, Mons with Teochews and Hainanese.
 Most Chinese have a career in trading and building houses along the waterfront.
 Therefore, causing Bang Phli to prosper respectively and raised the status to a district in 1895.

 Geography

 Bang Phli district is on the eastern outskirts of Bangkok bisected by the Bang Na-Chonburi Expressway.

-Neighboring districts are Bang Na, Prawet, and Lat Krabang (all in Bangkok) in the north, Bang Sao Thong and Bang Bo to the east, and Mueang Samut Prakan to the south and west.
+Neighbouring districts are Bang Na, Prawet, and Lat Krabang (all in Bangkok) in the north, Bang Sao Thong and Bang Bo to the east, and Mueang Samut Prakan to the south and west.